GMeulendyks/style-guide/README.md

 ## Improved Outlook

 Identical to the above situation, imagine a codebase that lacks a style guide entirely and allows engineers to write their code in their style.
-This creates unconscious mental barriers.
+This creates a mental barrier of code ownership.
 For example, an engineer who writes code in their style considers that "their code".
 Similarly, any portion of the codebase that's not in their style is considered "not their code".
 This is a bad mindset.
-Engineers should consider the entirety of the codebase "our code" and always strive to do the best "we" can do.
+Engineers should consider the entirety of the codebase "our code" and always strive to write the best code "we" can.
 I'm of the opinion that a codebase following a consistent style guide promotes the "our code" mindset.
 Any team that can make the following statement likely has a greater sense of community than teams that cannot:
-- "We as a team have collectively decided how our code should be styled and we are all going to make an effort to maintain that style."
+- "We as a team have collectively decided how our code will be styled and we are all going to make an effort to maintain that style."

 In summary, my hypothesis is that a consistent style guide creates a greater sense of community on teams and encourages contributors to view the codebase as a shared effort.